revou-fsse-1/w7-developer-survey-cli-rioyulinanda/README.md

 ![banner](./assets/noexperience.png)

-This is the example of question "experienced developer" selecting "no", it will skip the the "how many years of experience" question.
+This is the example of question "experienced developer" selecting "no", it will skip the "how many years of experience" question.

 ![banner](./assets/invalidemail.png)

-This is the example of type invalid email, it should contain @ and .(this is using Regex).
+This is the example of type invalid email, it should contain @ and . (this is using Regex).

 ![banner](./assets/invalidsalary.png)